kdshea/SEI-Project-1-Tetris/README.md

 * x High scores local storage

 * x Rearrange arrays of piece into objects
+  * At first, coded arrays to just make the shapes and filled in cells from top to bottom, elft to right.
+Had to go back in and write them again so that the each cell in the array mapped to the corresponding cell when the shape rotated 90 degress clockwise.

 * x Rotate:
   * x keep track of number of rotations